-It was just 2 ? weeks ago that the Coronavirus started to make news in the US.
+It was just 2 weeks ago that the Coronavirus began to make news in the US.
 Now the enormity of the health crisis facing our country and the effect it is having on our economy has become apparent.
 This was impossible to predict and difficult to plan for.
 Small businesses, the backbone of our communities, are suffering already.

 In this time of crisis, the US government is making low-cost Economic Injury Disaster Loans (EIDL) available.
 These loans are guaranteed by the Small Business Administration and are designed to help small businesses through difficult times.
 EIDLs provide working capital to help small businesses survive until normal operations resume after a disaster.